Ball Was Life, and Sometimes It Still Is

 Catskill High School is a quick walk over the nearby creek from where I live now.
 When I first got here, it was August, so the school and grounds were dormant — and at the time, it wasn’t clear that was going to change anytime soon.
 There’s a running track, some tennis courts, and a slab of concrete guarded by hoops on either end.
 The hoops have padded stanchions, backboards that resound when the ball clatters off them, and bright orange double rims.
 Double rims are the worst.
 It’s tough to get a good bounce on them.
 But they’ll do.

 Walking onto the court for the first time in a long time, I felt the tingle of excitement return, the way it always does when faced with an open path to the basket.
 I dropped the ball from my hip, and when it came back up my fingertips met it, felt it, caressed it, then pushed it back down.
 It was a bit awkward at first — I could feel my fingers and wrists trying to remember the movements, the subtleties.

 But it did come back to me, and it comes back faster each time I visit the court these days.
-I push at the ball with my finger pads, bring it between my legs, around my back.
+I push at the ball with my fingers, bring it between my legs, around my back.
 I step in one direction, then cut back the other way, the ball bouncing off the ground at an angle to meet me where I’m going.
 Another dribble and I’m near the rim, so I scoop the ball up and lift it towards the backboard like I’m placing a book on the top shelf.
 It spins off the square and into the hoop, the net letting loose a quiet swish in response.

 Here, forced to shoot by myself, I am transported to another world.
 One where I didn’t give up.
 One where I grew to be 6'6'’ rather than 5'11'’, on a good day.
 One where I can dunk, and I do so a lot, especially over Jordan.
 One where ball is still everything, still life.